HannaGfrorer/Learn-to-cook/README.md

 Footer

 Classes Hero Image Section
-The section contains an image with students practicing yoga and metitation, in order to bring the user the sensation of well-being, health and mindfulness.
+The section contains images on different foods.
 Classes Hero Image Section

-About Our Classes Section
+About Our courses Section
-The purpose of this section is to give the users a general idea of the type of classes that the Studio offers.
+The purpose of this section is to give the users a general idea of the type of courses that the website offers.
-Here in this section users can also inform themselves about the structure os the in-group classes and it's duration.
+Here in this section users can also get information about diferent foods to cook in courses.
-About our Classes Section

-Classes Time Table Section
-The section contains two tables, one for the Yoga Classes hours and another one for the Meditation Groups hours.
-Users can program themselves by knowing, in advance, all the optins the Studio has to offers them.
-Users can accesss the contact form from the link created on the paragrapha bellow the tables where it says Contact Page.
-Classes Time Table Section

 Contact Hero Image Section
-This section was built to give the user a welcoming feeling and to encourage them to get in contact with the Studio.
+This section was built to give the user a welcoming feeling and to encourage them to get in contact with the website.
 Contact Hero Image Section

 Contact Form Section
-The Contact Form Section has the purpose to let users get in contact with the Studio in a confortable, esay and fast way.
+The Contact Form Section has the purpose to let users get in contact with the website in a confortable, esay and fast way.
 The Form has three input fields where users must give their first name, last name and email address.
-Users must also chose, at least one of the options, telling what they are interested in practicing in the Studio.
+Users must also chose, at least one of the options, telling them which course they are interested in.
 After sending the request wiht the correct information required in the fields, users will be redirected to a Thank you page.
 Contact Form Section

 Contact Details Section
-The Contact Details Section contains two boxes with all the contact information of Magnolia Tree.
+The Contact Details Section contains one box with all the contact information of Learn to cook online.
-The box on the left contains the telephone number, email and the address of the Studio.
-On the box on the right, users can find a map to better visualize the exact Studio's location.
+The box contains the telephone number and email.
 Contact Details Section

 Thankyoupage Hero Image Section
-The purpose of this section is to make users feel thanked for getting in contact with the Studio.
+The purpose of this section is to make users feel thanked for getting in contact with the website.
-The Namaste gesture expresses gratitude and that's why it was chosen for this hero image banner.
 Thankyoupage Hero Image Section

 Thankyou Section
-This section is where the user receives the confirmation that the form has been sent correctly and that it has been received by the Studio.
+This section is where the user receives the confirmation that the form has been sent correctly and that it has been received by the websit.
 Thankyou Section

 Back to top